larrytheliquid/neurosis/README.markdown

 Neurosis is an example application to show off [Hubris](http://github.com/mwotton/Hubris) (a Haskell -> Ruby bridge) being used with non-trivial Haskell-code.
 See [this post](http://engineyard.com/blog/2010/a-hint-of-hubris/) for an intro to Hubris and for which Neurosis was written.

 Feel free to fork the code and send in pull requests if you would like to see this turn into a more sophisticated example webservice.
 I will be hacking on little improvements here and there as time goes on.
-Of course `learningRate` will need to be paramaterized as it is silly that it is a constant currently.

 ## Up next